 “Children have the right to be heard and to express their wishes, concerns and fears.
 According to age, understanding and level of development they have the right to be involved in and contribute to the medical decision-making process in anesthesia, sedation and pain-therapy.”
 3

 Right to be cared for together with children who have the same developmental needs

-“Children have the right to receive treatment during anaesthesia, sedation and pain-therapy in a child-friendly environment where they can enjoy emotional and physical stimulation suited to their age and condition.
-These measures help to minimise anxiety and normalise what can be an abnormal situation.”
+“Children have the right to receive treatment during anesthesia, sedation and pain-therapy in a child-friendly environment where they can enjoy emotional and physical stimulation suited to their age and condition.
+These measures help to minimize anxiety and normalize what can be an abnormal situation.”
 3

 - UN Committee on the Rights of the Child (CRC), General comment No. 15 (2013) on the right of the child to the enjoyment of the highest attainable standard of health (art.
 24), 17 April 2013, CRC/C/GC/15. https://www.ohchr.org/Documents/Issues/Women/WRGS/Health/GC15.pdf (last accessed 2/2019)